-We illustrate the important role of aquatic foods in improving the future of human health, focusing on supplying critical micronutrients and averting the nutrition transition.
+We illustrate the important role of aquatic foods in improving the future of human health, focusing on supplying critical micronutrients and attenuating chronic disease morbidity and mortality that is characteristic of the nutrition transition.
 Our analyses demonstrate that an increase in production of the rich diversity of aquatic foods, the range of content of multiple nutrients, including micronutrients and omega-3 fatty acids can contribute to many nations being better nourished.
 We note that our results here highlight the potential benefits that can be derived from a relative increase in aquatic food consumption compared to a baseline in 2030, but do not capture the absolute contribution of these foods to overall diets, which is far larger.
-Moreover, other health benefits to aquatic food consumption we have not yet been able to quantify include improved birth outcomes, child growth28, cognition29, school performance, work performance, as well as nutritional quality of breast milk30.

 The diversity of aquatic foods highlighted here evidences the limitations of treating them as a homogenous group in assessments of global food systems and diets.
 The EAT-Lancet Commission Report5 undervalues the importance of aquatic foods; key food policy dialogues (e.g., the UN Sustainable Development Goal 2: Zero Hunger) ignore aquatic foods completely; and funding for the aquatic foods sector from the World Bank and Regional Development Banks lack targeted support29.
 Two main issues seem pervasive in misunderstanding the importance of aquatic foods.
 First, a very narrow view of the diversity of ‘fish’ and ‘seafood’ is often taken, with a focus on a set of commercially grown or wild-harvested finfish and bivalves, ignoring the vast diversity of other species, and other forms of culture production systems30, and wild harvest made primarily by subsistence and artisanal small-scale fisheries31.
-Second, nutritional contribution of aquatic foods has traditionally focused on its low contribution to global energy (i.e., calories) and protein intake, yet has failed to consider the contribution of aquatic foods to nutrition via highly bioavailable essential micronutrients and omega-3 fatty acids.
+Second, nutritional contribution of aquatic foods has traditionally focused on its low contribution to global energy (i.e., calories) and protein intake, yet has failed to consider the contribution of aquatic foods to nutrition via highly bioavailable essential micronutrients and long-chain omega-3 fatty acids.
 The Aquatic Foods Composition Database presented here enables future studies to move beyond this limited view of nutrition from aquatic foods.

 It is critical to consider where and how aquatic foods are produced, as environmental, social, and economic impacts can vary widely across both the wild capture and aquaculture sectors (see Supplementary Methods for more on food cultures).
 Wild fish caught with destructive fishing methods, vessels that produce higher levels of greenhouse gas emissions, or unregulated or poorly regulated fisheries can have negative consequences that offset the benefits of increasing production.
-Similarly, aquaculture is often touted as a sustainable alternative to wild capture fisheries—a way to reduce or avoid increased pressure on overexploited stocks while providing affordable and necessary protein for human consumption.
-32Despite the variability in environmental impacts across animal-source food production sectors, aquaculture (as wild capture fisheries) nearly always produces fewer greenhouse gas emissions and uses less land than red meats34.
+Despite the variability in environmental impacts across animal-source food production sectors, aquaculture (as wild capture fisheries) nearly always produces fewer greenhouse gas emissions and uses less land than red meats and many aquatic foods outperform poultry32.
 Yet, there are potential trade-offs to aquaculture intensification that extend beyond reduced greenhouse gas emissions and land use.
-Insufficiently regulated aquaculture can have negative impacts, including space competition with other sectors, including capture fisheries33, potentially negative interactions with wild fishery populations32, and lower nutrient content of farmed species not fed adequately30.
+Insufficiently regulated aquaculture can have negative impacts, including space competition with other sectors, including, for example, capture fisheries33, potentially negative interactions with wild fishery populations32, and lower nutrient content of farmed species not fed adequately30.
 Increasing dominance of a few species also threatens the sector’s resilience34.
 Sustainably and equitably achieving the human health benefits of expanded aquaculture production will require policies and technologies that mitigate impacts on adjacent ecosystems, industries, and communities (Costello et al. (2020).